The 10 Most Important Search Engine Ranking Factors For Topping The Google SERP’s

 Google’s algorithm is designed to deliver content that completely answers a searcher’s question.
 Look at the top two or three sites in the search results for any informational query.
 You’ll see that sites with more content (higher word count) tend to outrank sites with less content.

 An in-depth study on the correlation between content length and search engine rankings conducted by Brian Dean of Backlinko confirmed that sites with more content usually outrank their competitors that have lower word counts.
 Most web pages that rank at or near the top of search results have about 2,000 words on the page.
-In more competitive niches, you might need twice that amount of content on your page to rank in the top spots.

 Make Sure Your Content Is Useful